cmndcntrlcyber/undergroundcyberfight/README.md

 You can choose blue or red when the user supplies the token

-starts an Ansible/Terraform deployment to an Ubuntu or Kali RDP session via HTTPS
+Starts an Ansible/Terraform deployment to an Ubuntu or Kali RDP session via HTTPS

-Lead Magnet

 # Gamification Objectives